-Alternative 2 - Non-lethal Mammal Damage Management Only by WS
+Alternative 2 - Operational Non-lethal Mammal Damage Management Only by WS

 Under this alternative, WS would not intentionally remove any target mammal species because no lethal methods would be used.
 Although, the methods employed by WS would not be intended to result in the death of an animal, some methods, such as live-capture and anesthesia, can result in injury or death of target animals despite the training and best efforts of management personnel.
-This type of removal is likely to be limited to a few individuals and would not adversely impact populations of any species.
+This type of removal is likely to be limited to a few individuals.
+Lethal methods could continue to be used by those persons experiencing damage by mammals without involvement by WS through permits issued by the MDC, during the regulated hunting or trapping seasons, or without a permit as allowed in certain situations by state laws and regulations.
+WS could still provide technical assistance on lethal methods to include recreational hunting.

 Although WS lethal removal of mammals would not occur, it is likely that without WS conducting some level of lethal MDM activities for these species, private MDM efforts would increase.
 Cumulative impacts on target species populations would be variable depending upon actions taken by affected landowners/resource managers and the level of training and experience of the individuals conducting the MDM.
 Some individuals experiencing damage may take illegal or unsafe action against the problem species either unintentionally due to lack of training, or deliberately out of frustration of continued damage.
-In these instances, more target species may be lethally removed than with a professional MDM program (Alternative 1).
-Overall impacts on target species populations would be similar to or slightly more significant than Alternative 1 depending upon the extent to which resource managers use the assistance provided by WS.
+In these instances, more target species may be lethally removed than with a professional MDM program.
+Overall direct, indirect, and cumulative impacts on target species populations would be similar to Alternative 1 but variable depending upon the extent to which resource managers/owners use the assistance provided by WS.
 However, for the reasons presented in the population effects analysis in section 3.1, it is unlikely that target mammal populations would be adversely impacted by implementation of this alternative.